 Kenneth Kei Adams, M.D. | Board of Directors

-Isabelle and Katherine, now just 14 and 11 years old, have received numerous awards and completed multiple speaking engagements, have traveled internationally to visit their wells and met with the US Ambassador to India and a member of the Indian parliament.
-One of their current projects is helping give access to clean water to 250 homes on the Navajo Reservation at Smith Lake, New Mexico.
+Isabelle and Katherine, have received numerous awards, completed multiple speaking engagements, traveled internationally to visit benefiting communities, and even had the opportunity to meet with the US Ambassador to India and a member of the Indian parliament.
+Additionally, Paper for Water helps domestically supply clean water to families living on the Navajo Reservation at Smith Lake, New Mexico.
 On June 17, 2016, Nickelodeon’s HALO Effect aired an episode dedicated to Paper For Water’s efforts on the reservation.
+Visit our YouTube Channel to learn more and to see some of our favorite origami installations like the Nieman Marcus Fantasy Gift, four stories of butterflies at Galleria Dallas and more.

 Deborah was a stay-at-home mom when this journey began, after first participating in the Japan Exchange and Teaching Program (JET) and then spending ten years as a Certified Financial Planner.
-Her involvement with Paper For Water began about a month before their first origami show at a local Starbucks, when she started helping Katherine fold ornaments.
-Now, Deborah spends up to six hours per day volunteering for PFW, serving on the board of directors while Katherine and Isabelle remain co-presidents.
-Her main responsibilities are fielding emails about speaking opportunities for her daughters and managing their schedules to maximize what they can do for Paper For Water while also protecting their time for schoolwork, hobbies, and being kids.
+Her involvement with Paper For Water began about a month before their first origami show at a local Starbucks when she started helping Katherine fold ornaments.
+Now, Deborah is a full-time PFW volunteer.
+Her main responsibilities include fielding emails about speaking opportunities for her daughters and managing their schedules to maximize what they can do for Paper For Water while also protecting their time for schoolwork, hobbies, and being kids.

 “The most rewarding thing that’s come from Paper For Water is all the amazingly generous people we get to meet who motivate us to continue what we’re doing,” Deborah says.
 She notes they have had just the right people show up at just the right time to help them along the way.
-Agnes Scott helped in advance, launching Deborah on her journey to Japan.
-Had she not participated in the JET program directly following graduation from Agnes Scott, she says, she probably wouldn’t have married the man she did or fold paper into origami like she does today.
-Her education helps her every day, to do things she has never done before, run an organization and work with many different kinds of people and ideas.
-Isabelle and Katherine want nothing more than to educate the world to the clean water crisis and to make people realize that you don't have to be a billionaire or a celebrity to make a permanent change in the life of someone who is thirsty.
+Agnes Scott College helped in advance, launching Deborah on her journey to Japan.
+Had she not participated in the JET program directly following graduation from Agnes Scott, she says, she probably wouldn’t have married the man she did or folded paper into origami like she does today.
+Every day her education helps her to do things she has never done before, run an organization and work with many different kinds of people and ideas.
+Following in their mother’s foosteps, Isabelle and Katherine want nothing more than to educate the world about the clean water crisis and to make people realize that you don't have to be a billionaire or a celebrity to make a permanent change in the life of someone who is Thirsty.